Triage: Cardiac Arrest

-After 5mg of IV metoprolol and dual sequential defibrillation he gets ROSC.
-His ECG is shown below
+Treatment: 5mg of IV metoprolol and dual sequential defibrillation done in ER resuscitation bay.
+After that he achieves ROSC.

 What are potentially life-saving treatment options for refractory VF?